 Charities concerned over limiting winter fuel payments as energy prices rise

-The Government has been urged to rethink its plans to means test the payment in light of the energy price cap rising just as the colder months arrive.

-The increase to the energy price cap comes as the Government removes winter fuel payments for around 10 million pensioners.
+The increase in the energy price cap comes as the Government removes winter fuel payments for about 10 million pensioners.

 The annual tax-free payment of between £100 and £300 was introduced in 1997 to help eligible pensioners meet the costs of heating their homes in winter.